kimwalisch/primecount/doc/Easy-Special-Leaves.md

 into the CPU's cache even for record computations e.g. at 10^30 the ```SegmentedPrimePi[n]``` is only about 2 MiB in primecount.
-A segment size of x^(1/4) does not deteriorate the runtime complexity of the algorithm because the segmented sieve of Eratosthenes which is used to initialize the ```SegmentedPrimePi[n]``` lookup table has the same runtime complexity as the sieve of Eratosthenes as long as the segment size is not smaller than the square root of the total sieving distance.
+A segment size of x^(1/4) does not deteriorate the runtime complexity of the algorithm because the segmented sieve of Eratosthenes which is used to initialize the ```SegmentedPrimePi[n]``` lookup table has the same runtime complexity as the sieve of Eratosthenes as long as the segment size is not smaller than the square root of the total sieving distance (which is x^(1/2)).

 Note that Deleglise-Rivat [[2]](#references) have split up the easy special leaves into many formulas and suggest using segmentation only for the 2 formulas that need to lookup the number of primes < x^(1/2), whereas all other formulas that only need to lookup the number of